-- 390. Supervisory measures to address deficiencies identified in the assessment of the riskto-client and the associated management and control arrangements are likely to focus on requiring the investment firm to reduce the level of inherent risk or strengthening management and control arrangements. - 391.
-In accordance with Article 39(2), point (b) of Directive (EU) 2019/2034, competent authorities may require the investment firm to: - a. involve the management body or its committees more actively in risk-to-client management; - b. improve the organisational framework to ensure effective providing of services to clients with sufficient (both qualitative and quantitative) human and technical resources (including front and back offices, information systems); - c. improve the control framework (effectiveness and independence of control functions) to mitigate its risks to clients; - d. enhance the quality and frequency of reporting on risk-to-client to the management body and senior management. - 392.
-In accordance with Article 39(2), point (d) of Directive (EU) 2019/2034, competent authorities may require the investment firm to: - a. apply a specific provisioning policy; - b. adjust the internal estimates of the K-factor amount for risk-to-client and calculate additional own funds requirement.
+- 395. Supervisory measures to address deficiencies identified in the assessment of the risk-to-client and the associated management and control arrangements are likely to focus on requiring the investment firm to reduce the level of inherent risk or strengthening management and control arrangements. - 396.
+In accordance with Article 39(2), point (b) of Directive (EU) 2019/2034, competent authorities may require the investment firm to: - a. involve the management body or its committees more actively in risk-to-client management; - b. improve the organisational framework to ensure effective providing of services to clients with sufficient (both qualitative and quantitative) human and technical resources (e.g. front and back offices, information systems); - c. improve the control framework (effectiveness and independence of control functions) to mitigate its risks to clients; - d. enhance the quality and frequency of reporting on risk-to-client to the management body and senior management. - 397.
+In accordance with Article 39(2), point (d) of Directive (EU) 2019/2034, competent authorities may require the investment firm to: - a. apply a specific provisioning policy; - b. adjust the internal estimates of the k-factor amount for risk-to-client and calculate additional own funds requirements.

-- 393. In accordance with Article 39(2), points (e) and (f) of Directive (EU) 2019/2034, competent authorities may require the investment firm to: - a. restrict or limit the business, operations or network; - b. request the divestment of activities that pose excessive risk to the financial soundness of the investment firm; - c. reduce the risk inherent in the activities, products (including exposure to complex products and transactions, level of concentration risk) and systems including outsourced activities.
+- 398. In accordance with Article 39(2), points (e) and (f) of Directive (EU) 2019/2034, competent authorities may require the investment firm to: - a. to restrict or limit the business, operations or network; - b. request the divestment of activities that pose excessive risk to the financial soundness of the investment firm; - c. reduce the risk inherent in the activities, products (e.g. exposure to complex products and transactions, level con concentration risk) and systems including outsourced activities.